How We Support Our Partners

 Supporting States, Districts, and Schools

-Leadership Training Institute A cohort-based community of practice for school and district leaders.
+Family Engagement Leadership Institute A cohort-based community of practice for school and district leaders.
 Through a problem of practice and one-on-one coaching, participants learn to design and execute a more effective family engagement strategy.
 Get more information here.

 Professional Learning for Educators: A customized four-part series with real-world video exemplars on how to team up with families–focused on trust building and a shared understanding of student progress and development.
 Get more information here.